 I may not be in the position of an investigator, but my knowledge of 10 years in Pret with my last 3 years traumatized and bullied during bereavement, I almost died by suicide and had close calls.
 I was completely out of my mind in shock, grief and the bullying environment of Pret.
 I’m just now slowly coming out of this darkness.
 I confront Pret on a suicide of an Assistant Manager in 2017.
 I may have learned about her turmoil a few months before she died.

-I was also leaked an email recently that the Director of HR Andrea Wareham sent to all shops in May 2019, with the news that two Pret shop staff have died within a month.
+I was also leaked an email in May 2019 that the Director of HR Andrea Wareham sent to all shops in that month, with the news that two Pret shop staff have died within a month.
 I was told that one died by suicide.
 The other staff member’s passing, the “leakers” don’t know the circumstances.
 This is the first time to my knowledge that Pret communicates staff deaths.
 I was a Team Leader and had access to Pret emails, even the death of the AM in 2017 was not communicated to us, let alone that it was a suicide.
 I only learned by word of mouth between shops, as this AM worked in the same area I worked in.
 And the two customer deaths were not communicated to us, not even to us leaders.
 Absolutely nothing was communicated, not even a hint to be more diligent with labelling and allergen info!
 Nothing!

 This looks to me like Pret may have been advised by their legal team, but more likely a PR company to communicate when people have died, as this will come out anyway sooner or later since the press has a close eye on Pret and my website exposing from a behind the scenes perspective.
 Pret knows my website in case anyone is in doubt, I confront them on Twitter as well.
 And maybe they were even advised by the new owners JAB / Reimann via Chairman Peter Harf, who advised the Reimann family to research and publish their own Nazi past before anyone else does.